autocorr/faust_line_imaging/docs/source/quickstart.rst

    # or using a relative path
    execfile('../casa_scripts/faust_imaging.py')

-To run the imaging pipeline for all SPWs of a target, use the ``run_pipeline`` function now in the global scope.
+To run the imaging pipeline for all SPWs of a target, use the :func:`faust_imaging.run_pipeline` function, now in the global scope.

 .. code-block:: python